usvc/docker-ci-docker/README.md

 Contains tools from [`usvc/ci-base` (click to see the repository)](https://gitlab.com/usvc/images/ci/base) and also:
   - the Docker daemon
   - the Docker Compose CLI tool
+  - Container Structure Test tool from Google for testing Docker images

 # Usage